 This segment will go through some of the forms you can attempt to stop going through the above-mentioned procedures.
 So that you don’t forget to clean your brushes, you can create a schedule that you will practice any time you paint.

-Water is helpful in cleaning.
+Water is helpful in cleaning so you’ll remember to clean

 Acrylic is water soluble when wet.
 Brushes that have been dipped in water can help break up the paint flakes.
 Whenever you’re working on a job, keep a container of water nearby.
 You’ll remember to dip your brushes every time your gaze wanders into the water pot.